EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/NamingConventions.md

 ## Variable Naming
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/74)

-In addition to the general naming standards regarding no special characters, no spaces, and limited use of abbreviations and acronyms, common sense should prevail in naming variables; variable names should be meaningful and natural.
+In addition to the general naming standards regarding no special characters, no spaces, and limited use of abbreviations and acronyms, common sense should prevail in naming variables and parameters; variable and parameter names should be meaningful and natural.

-All variables must begin with the "@" symbol.
+All variables and parameters must begin with the "@" symbol.
 Do not use "@@" to prefix a variable as this signifies a SQL Server system global variable and will affect performance.

-All variables should be written in PascalCase, e.g. "@FirstName" or "@City" or "@SiteId".
+All variables and parameter should be written in PascalCase, e.g. "@FirstName" or "@City" or "@SiteId".

-Variable names should contain only letters and numbers.
+Variable and parameter names should contain only letters and numbers.
 No special characters or spaces should be used.

 [Back to top](#top)